 Everything you need to know for how to make Overnight Oats plus 10 Flavors!
-This super easy make-ahead breakfast for busy mornings that is perfect for meal prep.
+This super easy make-ahead breakfast for busy mornings is perfect for meal prep.
 It’s gluten-free and you’ll find my dairy-free tips below as well.
 Overnight oats are typically served cold, but you can warm them up too.
 The 10 flavor recipe variations are all based off dessert flavors, which means you can eat a healthy breakfast that tastes like you’re having dessert!

-What is the big deal about overnight oats anyways?
+What is the big deal about overnight oats anyway?
 I promise the answer to that question is in your first bite of overnight oats!
 At first, could sound like a weird concept to eat a cold oats mixture for breakfast.

 And while you can heat these up, you’ll find the cold version to be incredibly delicious and a lot like eating dessert for breakfast.
 I also just have to tell you that I HATE oatmeal, and the all-caps aren’t enough to tell you how much I dislike oatmeal.

 So when this whole overnight oats thing started, I thought I’d just ignore it because oatmeal is the worst thing to happen to breakfast.
 (Also just want to acknowledge that I know I’m the weird one, and everyone I know loves oatmeal.
 Even my husband thinks I’m crazy!)

 Watch how to make Overnight Oats Plus 10 Recipe Flavors

 But I kept getting so many requests from you all to make overnight oats.
 So I decided to give them a whirl, and I was completely surprised by how much I loved them!